Shifting Sands: Coastal Plain Flora from Wetlands to Upland

 Sunday September 20 field trips (included in registration fee)

 Field Trips.
 Field trips meet at the location.
 Information will be provided at conference.

 NOTE: As of August 13, 2015, the Assateague Island and Hickory Point Cypress Swamp trips are full.

 Saturday afternoon and Sunday Field Trips will be important venues to expand on the theme.
 Field trip registration is available when you register for the Conference.
 Due to size limits on some trips, you are not guaranteed a spot in your first or second choice trips.
 You will receive a confirmation before the conference for which trip you are registered.

 (download Field Trips pdf, includes Sat & Sun)

 Go to http://mnps.erideshare.com/ and log in (Group password is MNPScarpool) and enter your request.
 This service is strictly based on member input--MNPS will not add an individual to this site.
 Also see..Carpooling

 Undergraduates and graduates studying plant taxonomy, plant ecology, landscaping with native plants, and restoration ecology are invited to submit a poster proposal.
 Contract Chris Puttock for details firstname.lastname@example.org

-Browse, bid, take home a Nature Treasure and support the Maryland Native Plant Society at the MNPS Annual Conference Silent Auction.
-Nature Treasures may include books on plants and other natural history topics, botanical prints and posters, crafts, jewelry, plants, a field trip and more.
-We will list some of the specific items closer to the conference date.
+Browse, bid, take home a Native Treasure and support the Maryland Native Plant Society at the MNPS Annual Conference Silent Auction.
+Native Treasures may include books on plants and other natural history topics, botanical art, crafts, jewelry, plants, and more.
+Specific items may be listed closer to the conference date.